zhuntsinge1/CIS-11Homework1/README.md

 my Homework1 folder and lost the content :(.
 This was a huge blow as I had spent nearly an hour creating these paragraphs.
 Lesson learned (again), always double check what you are removing before you remove it!

+One of the shows I recently got into is on Amazon Prime called Outer Range.
+It's a science Fiction story about a group of ranchers in  Wyoming that find a time travelling hole in the ground.
+It sounds silly, but it is a really fun show with great effects and cinematography.
+The periods they travel to are not outlandish and the scenery is excellent.
+There is a dark vibe in the show and some really cool plot twists along the way.
+I was sad to hear that they canceled the show after th second season due to cost of production.